 So what?
 Why does this matter for you?

-But equally, you should reflect on your marketing, and what happens if that “dries up”.
+But equally, you should reflect on your marketing, and what happens if the channels you use “dry up”.

 If you always advertised in printed magazine or newspapers, you’ve already had to face falling circulation figures.
 And that’s before the decision not to print that a number of trade publications have taken during the lockdown when nobody went into an office.